Rexford, Kansas: Education

 School unification consolidated Menlo, Rexford and Selden schools forming USD 316 Golden Plains.
 Golden Plains High School is located in Rexford.
 The Golden Plains High School mascot is the Bulldog.

 Rexford High School was closed through school unification.
 The Rexford High School mascot was also the Bulldog.
+Golden Plains High School won the 1985 Class 1A Boys Basketball State Championship.
+That team has been enshrined in the KSHSAA Hall of Fame.